cj1128/handmade-hero/review.md

 - sqrtf
 - Search in time rather than search in position cause search in position is so complicated

+### Day 48 - Line Segment Intersection Collisions

+- Implements TestWall for four directions
+- tEpsilon to make some tolerance

 ## Windows Programming